-To configure layer 2 VLAN manually, first make sure that VLAN discovery is set to "Manual" (see Automatic VLAN discovery using LLDP-MED on page 49).
+To configure layer 2 VLAN manually, first make sure that VLAN discovery is set to "Manual" (see Section 3.2.2.1, "Automatic VLAN discovery using LLDP-MED").
 Then, the phone must be provided with a VLAN ID between 1 and 4095.
 If you misconfigure a phone to an incorrect VLAN, the phone will possibly not connect to the network.
 In DHCP mode it will behave as though the DHCP server cannot be found, in fixed IP mode no server connections will be possible.